PhilJons/aura-ai/README.md

 # AI Chatbot

-A modern, feature-rich AI chatbot built with Next.js 14, leveraging multiple AI models including Azure OpenAI 4o and 4o-mini.
+A modern, AI chatbot built with Next.js 14, leveraging multiple AI models, including Azure OpenAI 4o and 4o-mini.
 This application provides an interactive chat interface with support for multiple AI models, file uploads, and real-time conversations.

 ## Features